mmmmminty/the-milk-project/README.md

 # The Milk Project
-A COMP6841 Project to help reduce the error-rate of misfeeding babies at the Royal Hospital for Women in Sydney
+A COMP6441/6841 Project to help reduce the error-rate of misfeeding babies expressed breastmilk (EBM) at the Royal Hospital for Women in Sydney.

+## Tech Stack
+The frontend is written in HTML/JavaScript with CSS styling, with the backend written in Python connecting to a PostgreSQL database.

+## Report
+The culmination of this project is a report to be presented to the Royal Hospital for Women, in the style of a security audit.
+This is after 10 weeks of extensive research and communication with nurses at the hospital.

 ## DISCLAIMER
-This currently a *very* WIP project.
-The goal of this program is to demonstrate a QR-code labelling system.
-It is currently written in Rust, using a PostgreSQL database.
+This is a WIP *student* project.
+The primary purpose of this repository currently is to provide a technical demonstration (a proof-of-concept) and illustrate the potential benefits of a centralised EBM tracking system.